spacegangster/f-empower/README.md

 # F-EMPOWER
 ## Utility functions designed for functional programming and composition
-Written with V8's optimizing compiler (Crankshaft) in mind (functional monomorphism is emphasized).
+Written with V8's optimizing compiler (Crankshaft) in mind (functional monomorphism is emphasized where possible).

-Inspired by Clojure and Underscore.
+Inspired by Clojure standard functions and Underscore.

 CommonJS and AMD loaders are supported.